 We realized this might be a common event, and therefore are providing the following information as an explanation to all of our customers trying to build an economic case for an energy recovery system.
 There is a large impact to adding controls to an energy recovery system.
 It has the potential to not only reduce the size of the AHU (air handler), but also eliminate the need for a reheat system.

 A dedicated outside AHU using chilled water can be greatly enhanced by the addition of a Passive Wrap-Around Heat Pipe Heat Exchanger (WAHX).
 A properly engineered WAHX system saves thousands of dollars per year in energy cost with payback periods in under two years.

 - It reduces the outside air temperature through the use of a WAHX pre-cool coil prior to the chilled water coil.
 Not only can this be equated to tonnage savings, it also provides enhanced dehumidification, as the outside air humidity readily condenses on the WAHX pre-cool coil.

 - After the chilled water coil, the WAHX re-heat coil proportionally applies the heat taken out by the pre-cool coil to the air leaving the AHU.
 This results in dry neutral air being emitted to the facility.
 The WAHX performs this function passively with no external pumps or motors.

-Table 1 (Temperatures are in Celsius)
+Table 1 (Temperatures are in Fahrenheit)